arielherself/espresso/README.md

 Widespread protests against the government continued in <strong>Iran</strong>, despite a warning from the regime’s Revolutionary Guards on Saturday that the demonstrations must end.
 Thousands of students and others were confronted by police firing tear-gas and live rounds.
 The protests were sparked by the death of Mahsa Amini after she was arrested by police for wearing an [“improper” hijab](https://te.arielherself.xyz/1843/2022/09/28/im-the-same-as-mahsa-and-i-want-my-freedom-anger-at-irans-regime-spills-onto-the-streets) on September 13th.

-At least 68 people died when a <strong>suspension bridge</strong> collapsed in the western <strong>Indian</strong> state of Gujarat.
-About 30 were also injured.
+At least 81 people died when a <strong>suspension bridge</strong> collapsed in the western <strong>Indian</strong> state of Gujarat.
 The tragedy happened in the town of Morbi.
 The bridge had been closed for renovation for six months and had only recently been reopened to the public.
+Officials said they would investigate whether the bridge was reopened without proper safety checks.

 Listen to an abridged version of the subscriber-only briefing.